 From time to time electrical switches will wear out from years of being flipped on and off.
 This how-to article will teach you why switches don’t work and how to correct the problem.
 Learn how to safely replace a broken or outdated switch like a professional.

-Time Required: Less than thirty minutes.
+Time Required: Less than 30 minutes.

-There are four main reasons to change a single pole switch.
+There are four main reasons to change a single-pole switch:

 - Another reason may be you’ve updated the lighting in your home and increased the load on the circuit.